tstboston/tstboston-homepage/_includes/contact.md

 Get In Touch
 ============

-Send us a message at tstbostonchapter@gmail.com or on social facebook or whatever.
+Send us a message at tstbostonchapter@gmail.com or on facebook or whatever.